 According to Bayer, the shorter, stronger stalks produce the same yield as taller corn but are less likely to break during strong winds.

 “Shorter plants also make the corn fields more accessible to standard ground equipment longer into the season, creating the opportunity for more timely, precise applications of crop protection products and other inputs,” the company noted.

-Bayer said its scientists sorted through the corn’s genes to “identify and select existing genetic traits in corn that affect its height,” and combined “better genetic understanding and digital processes,” to harness “what previous generations of farmers and scientists could only dream about.”
+Bayer scientists sorted through the corn’s genes to “identify and select existing genetic traits in corn that affect its height,” and combined “better genetic understanding and digital processes,” to harness “what previous generations of farmers and scientists could only dream about.”

 Its Smart Corn System innovation, implemented to transform how corn is produced, according to Bayer, “has the potential to be a game changer and will help farmers manage risks and unlock yield potential in the face of ever-shifting challenges.”

-Bloomberg reported that Bayer will test the crops on about 60,000 acres next year and roll out the seeds nationally in 2024, reaching 700,000 acres.
+Bloomberg reported Bayer will test the crops on about 60,000 acres next year and roll out the seeds nationally in 2024, reaching 700,000 acres.